By Andrew Westcott

 The object here is to make two telephones work as an intercom, with the facility to make the bell ring on the distant phone.
 As it happens, a pair of phones may well work this way with no modifications, but we need to check the configuration and there are things we can do to improve the way they work.

-Surprisingly enough, two telephones are required, and I found the most suitable to be the type 746F, which also seems to be the most common which is helpful.
-Both phones need to have the electret type 21A microphone fitted, as any old carbon microphone will operate in an unpredictable manner, if it operates at all.
-If the phone doesn't already have one of the newer microphones fitted, they can be found for sale or in another donor phone and fitted in place of any existing old style carbon granule units.
+Surprisingly enough, two telephones are required, and I found the most suitable to be the type 746 (or the 741 wall-mounting version), which also seems to be the most common which is helpful.
+Both phones should have the electret type 21A microphones fitted; if the old carbon microphones are present they will operate in an unpredictable manner, if they operates at all so are best replaced.
+The replacement electret units can be found for sale or in another donor phone and are fitted as a direct replacement.

-For the ring function to work as predicted, both phones should be models with the older bell set fitted, which consists of two coils of 500 ohms resistance, this value being printed on both coils to aid identification.
+For the ring function to work as predicted, both phones should be models with the older bell assembly fitted, which consists of two coils of 500 ohms resistance, this value being printed on both coils to aid identification.
 I haven't performed tests with the higher impedance bells, so can't comment on whether they would work on the lower voltages suggested here.

 There is quite a bit of information in this section explaining why certain modifications are to be made and how they were arrived at, so the main four steps have been numbered and high-lighted for quick reference.